Client: The Yealm Development

 – Rewriting: making larger changes to structure and content, plus editing and proofing

 This left around 10 articles I needed to research and write from a standing start.
-I’d already visited the site and met the owner of Red Earth, so I had a good understanding of his ethos and what he wanted to achieve.
+I’d already had a site visit and met the owner and developer, so understood what he wanted to achieve.
 This really helped when it came to writing the brochure’s intro and the articles on Red Earth and the development itself.

 Keeping it short and easy to read

-Never intended to be an in-depth publication, the aim of River Life was to provide a snapshot of village life and the new development.
-But it was always intended to be something of a souvenir, set aside for future reference.
+Never intended to be an in-depth publication, River Life aimed to provide a snapshot of village life and the new development.
+But it had always intended to be a souvenir, set aside for future reference.
 Each article needed to be short and easy to read, so they all range from around 200 – 400 words.
-While not exactly micro-copy, I needed to keep the writing concise but without losing too much detail.
+While not exactly micro-copy, I needed to keep the writing concise without losing too much detail.

-The length of content also allowed the MwM graphic design team to include plenty of professionally shot images.
+The length of content also allowed the MwM team to include plenty of professionally shot images.
 The final layout design works really well in making it a real visual feast for the eyes.
-With a print run of around 2,000, a copy of River Life got hand delivered to every house in both villages.
-A small quantity were also left in the pubs for visitors, as well as with the estate agents looking after the property sales.
+With a print run of around 2,000, a copy of River Life got hand-delivered to every house in both villages.
+A small quantity was also left in the pubs for visitors, as well as with the estate agents looking after the property sales.